isaacr04/words-port/README.md

-# Wordle
+# words

-**Wordle** is a popular word puzzle game where players try to guess a hidden five-letter word within six attempts.
+**words** is a popular word puzzle game where players try to guess a hidden five-letter word within six attempts.
 It's simple yet addictive, combining logic, vocabulary, and deduction.
 Here's a breakdown of the game:

 <div align="center">